In this article you will find:

 After the ban on trading on Sundays, shopping was supposed to move online, where sales are allowed 24/7.
 This has partly happened - e-shops have reported Sunday sales increases.
 However, they are largely part of the general trend in the e-commerce industry.
 Indeed, a report from the Interaktywnie portal shows that the value of online commerce is growing in Poland at a rate of more than 20 percent a year.

 The Retail Institute, based on observations and analysis, indicated in 2017 that Poles were most likely to visit shopping malls on Saturdays and Sundays.
-In turn, a survey by IQS, conducted already after the trade restrictions introduced last March, suggested that consumer interest had shifted to Fridays.
-The analysis by Shopera experts shows that the closed supermarkets, however, did not change online habits and shift e-commerce fever to the weekend.
-Saturday and Sunday in 2018 were the least popular shopping days of the week on the platform.
+In turn, a study by IQS, conducted already after the trade restrictions introduced last March, suggested that consumer interest had shifted to Fridays.
+The analysis by experts Shoper shows that the closed supermarkets, however, did not change online habits and shift the e-commerce fever to the weekend.
+Saturday and Sunday in 2018 were the least popular shopping days of the week on this platform.

-Blue Media's data from the last quarter of 2018, based on the number and value of purchase transactions made using Blue Media Online Payments, basically confirms Shopper's results.
+Blue Media's data from the last quarter of 2018, based on the number and value of transactions of purchases made using Blue Media Online Payments, basically confirm the results Shoper.
 In terms of turnover, Monday is more than twice as strong as Saturday or Sunday.
 That's 20 percent of turnover to 7 percent on Saturday and 8 percent on Sunday, respectively.

 - Interestingly, the value of transactions was low on Sundays, but when we look at the number of transactions - it may surprise us that there are the most transactions on this day compared to other days of the week.
 On Sundays falling in the last quarter of 2018, consumers finalized 18 percent of their purchases, but they were also evidently very small, since they accounted for only 9 percent of the sales value for the entire week.
 Monday was comparable in terms of the number of purchases made and at the same time leads due to the value of purchases.
 Monday should be the favorite day for e-tailers," says Marcin Szczur of Blue Media.